azangru/ensembl-challenge/docs/understanding-task.md

 3. Iterate through the proteins in the response searching for the one with the requested amino acid in the requested position.

+_*Note:* geneticists number amino acids in the protein starting with 1 (just to make sure, checked the conventions at http://varnomen.hgvs.org/bg-material/numbering/).
+Computer scientists famously start counting from 0.
+This will need to be taken into account when searching for amino acids in the protein sequence._

 4. If such proteins are found, use their ids to select transcripts of this gene that contain the translations with such ids.

 5. Display these transcripts.